 Outdoor learning is an essential component of the research-based curriculum at Pre-K 4 SA.
 Children greatly benefit from increased time outside.

-“Children spend a lot of time in Outdoor Learning Environments (OLEs) as a part of their daily schedule.
+“Children spend a lot of time in outdoor learning classrooms as a part of their daily schedule.
 Continuing this outdoor learning time over the summer helps children develop an appreciation for nature and create a sense of wonder about the world around them,” said Jessica.

 While playing at a splash pad, young children develop social and emotional skills through impromptu games with others.
 They can identify cause and effect, with different-sized instruments taking longer to fill and spill.
 They can also improve motor skills, avoiding streams and dodging water sprays.
 Math abilities even come into play when children count to calculate the timing of water shooting out of the various devices.
 Visit the City of San Antonio’s Parks and Recreation Department to find a splash pad near you!

 Continued learning over the summer break is critical for your child’s success in the upcoming school year.
 Preventing a regression in academic and social skills sets your scholar up for success when they enter school on the first day.
 Enjoy a stellar summer, and be sure to incorporate learning into your child’s daily schedule!